Add the Erie Canalway, the 8th wonder of the world in the 19th century and navigable National Historic Landmark, to your travel bucket list.

 Capital City

 To begin with, tour the magnificent New York State Capitol, completed in 1899 after 32 years of construction.
 Free guided tours of this National Historic Landmark are available on weekdays.
-The majestic “million-dollar staircase” of Medina sandstone surely was brought from Western New York via Erie Canal barge.
+The majestic “million-dollar staircase” of Medina sandstone was surely brought from Western New York via the Erie Canal barge.

 Also, stroll over to the Empire State Plaza, Governor Nelson Rockefeller’s Modernist monument built between 1965 to 1976.
 This extraordinary expanse encompasses the Empire State Plaza Art Collection, The Egg Performing Arts Center, and more.
 The New York State Museum includes the mighty Ice Age Cohoes Mastodon, uncovered in 1866.